Non-asymptotic entanglement distillation: Examples

-The resulting linear program can be evaluated \emph{exactly} using Mathematica's 'LinearProgramming' function.
-In Figure \ref{EDPPT_100_plot}, we plot the one-shot $\ve$-infidelity PPT-assisted distillable entanglement for n-fold isotropic state $\rho_F^{\ox n}$ with $F=0.9$ and infidelity tolerance $0.001$.
-We can observe that even if we were able to coherently manipulate 100 copies of isotropic states with the broad class of PPT assistance and allowing some transformation infidelity, the maximal distillation rate still cannot reach the hashing bound and remains far from the Rains bound.
-Given the fact that coherently manipulating hundreds of qubits is not practical in the near future, we conclude that the hashing bound and the Rains bound are not good enough to approximate distillable entanglement in practical scenario as long as we cannot easily manipulate a large number of qubits.
+This linear program can be solved \emph{exactly} via Mathematica.
+In Figure~\ref{fig:LP}, we plot the one-shot distillable entanglement for the $n$-fold isotropic state $\rho_F^{\ox n}$ with $d = 3$, $F=0.9$, and error tolerance $0.001$.
+The blocklength $n$ ranges from $1$ to $100$.
+We observe that even if we were able to coherently manipulate 100 copies of the states with the broad class of PPT assistance, the maximal distillation rate still could not reach the hashing bound $I(A\>B)_{\rho_F}$ which is asymptotically achievable under $\LLOCC$ operations.
+This demonstrates that the asymptotic bounds cannot provide helpful estimations in the practical scenario.

-For large blocklength approximation of distallable entanglement, we can employ the second-order bounds in section \ref{Estimation of non-asymptotic distillable entanglement}.
-For the upper bound, we first perform the Rains bound algorithm to find the optimal Rains state $\sigma$ and use it to calculate the second-order term in (\ref{second order upper bound}).
-Again, since the hierarchy of the operation sets $\text{1-LOCC} \varsubsetneq \text{LOCC} \varsubsetneq \text{SEP} \varsubsetneq \text{PPT},$ we know that the finite blocklength distillable entanglement, under these four classes of operations, will lie between the two dashed lines, while the asymptotic rates lie between the two solid lines as shown in Figure \ref{second_order_plot}.
+For the approximation of large blocklength distillation, we employ the second-order bounds in Theorem~\ref{second order theorem}.
+In Figure~\ref{fig:second_order}, we show the second-order estimation for $n$-fold isotropic state $\rho_F^{\ox n}$ with $d = 3$, $F=0.9$, and error tolerance $0.001$.
+In this figure we focus on the large blocklength ($n \geq 100$) regime and use a logarithmic scale for the horizontal axis.
+The second-order bounds in Theorem~\ref{second order theorem} are not tight, as expected, for isotropic states.
+But they provide a more refined estimation than the known asymptotic bounds.
+In Figure~\ref{fig:second_order}, the finite blocklength distillation rate lies between the two dashed lines, while the asymptotic rate lies between the two solid lines.

+An interesting observation is made when we present Figure~\ref{fig:LP} and Figure~\ref{fig:second_order} in a single plot.
+The linear program in Figure~\ref{fig:LP} is only implemented for $n$ less than $100$ due to the limited computational power.
+But we can use the curve fitting via least-squares method and construct an ansatz curve